-Applicable to printing businesses known as "quick printers" principally engaged in providing customer copy reproduction by means of small offset presses, also known as duplicators, on paper sheet sizes 15x20 inches or less or electrostatic copiers on paper of any size.
+Applicable to printing businesses known as "quick printers" principally engaged in providing customer copy reproduction by means of small offset presses, also known as duplicators, on paper sheet sizes ---17x22 inches or less or electrostatic (photo) copiers on paper sheets of any size.
 Such businesses also typically provide postpress bindery service that finishes the printed product.